awais922609/Blockchain/Notes.md

 * calldata is used to access function arguments and input data, memory is used for temporary storage within function execution, and storage is used for persistent storage of state variables.
 * Call data is read only

+=> We can deploy other contracts from current contract in two lines.
+1st.
+Import the contract using import "/path/to/contract" 2nd.
+Using new keyword as SimpleStorage simpleStorage = new SimpleStorage();

+** Inheritance **
+=> we use is keyword for inheritance
+=> use override keyword if you want to change the functionality of the import contract function => Add virtual with the main imported contract function.

+** You can send ethers to other contracts using transfer , send and call => transfer (2300 gas throw errors)
+=> send (2300 gas , returns bool)
+=> call (forward all gas or set gas , returns bool)

+** FallBack
+In Solidity, the fallback function is a special function that is executed when a contract receives a message (transaction) that does not match any of its defined function signatures.